 We have been busy with rescues over the Christmas holiday period.
 A Pacific Gull was found with both legs entangled together with fishing line near the Colourpatch.
 Kerry Bell and Andy Butcher attended, assisted by Nok, the lovely lady who contacted us for assistance.
-The bird initially flew off, however we were able to entice it back (and every other bird around) with fresh fish.
-Using a leg line operated by Andy, Nok was able to encourage the bird into the circle and cut away the line, while Kerry kept all the other birds at bay with more fish.
-With no open injuries we were able to release the Pacific Gull straight away.
-Great work!
+The bird initially flew off, however we were

+Every year World Wildlife Day celebrates wild animals and plants.
+This year, World Wildlife Day is all about technological innovation, dedicated to the conservation of our planet's magnificent animals and plants.
+Digital innovation is transforming the way we safeguard our invaluable biodiversity.
+For example, able to entice it back (and every other bird around) with fresh fish.
+Using a leg line operated by Andy, Nok was apps are helping with species identification in able to encourage the bird into the circle and cut away seconds, and drones are being used across large areas the line, while Kerry kept all the other birds at bay with to locate sea turtle nesting sites.
+Advanced tracking more fish.
+With no open injuries we were able to systems with real-time data analytics are empowering release the Pacific Gull straight away.
+Great work! conservationists across the globe with unprecedented tools to help identify, monitor, track and ultimately Did you know that the first 24 hours is the most preserve wildlife.